Gargee Ghosh

 Gargee Ghosh calls for a bold reset of development finance amid a sharp decline in global aid budgets and compounding global crises.

-By Gargee Ghosh President, Global Policy & Advocacy, Gates Foundation
+By Gargee Ghosh Senior Advisor, Gates Foundation

 Gargee Ghosh poses for a photograph with a shopkeeper after using her digital payment system in Mumbai, India in March 2023.